davidbeard741/arcticfrenz-data/README.md

 - **Conda Environment Path Setup**: Adds the Conda executable to the system path, facilitating further environment management.
 - **Dependency Installation**: Dependencies are managed through a Conda environment, defined in `environment.yml`.
 This file lists essential packages like `numpy`, `pandas`, `flask`, and testing tools like `pytest`, as well as web scraping and automation tools (`beautifulsoup4`, `selenium`).
 - **Chrome Installation**: Installs Google Chrome Stable, preparing the environment for Selenium-based web automation.
-- **Script Execution**: The primary script `script.py` is executed, leveraging the prepared Python environment and dependencies.
+- **Script Execution**: Executes the primary script `script.py`, leveraging the prepared Python environment and dependencies.
+- **Git Configuration and File Commit**: Sets up Git with user credentials and commits changes made to `collection/nft_metadata_with_rarity_and_holder_data.json` and `collection/logfile.log`.
+- **Changes Pushing**: Utilizes `ad-m/github-push-action@master` to push the committed changes back to the repository, keeping the project's data files up to date.

 **Key Benefits and Features**:
 - **Automated and Consistent Environment Setup**: The use of `environment.yml` for managing dependencies with Conda ensures a consistent and reproducible environment for every workflow run.
-- **Scheduled and Event-Driven Execution**: Flexibility in execution, allowing the workflow to run both on a regular schedule and in response to specific GitHub events.
+- **Scheduled and Event-Driven Execution**: Offers flexibility in execution, allowing the workflow to run both on a regular schedule and in response to specific GitHub events.
+- **Continuous Integration and Deployment**: Automates the integration of changes and deployment of updated files, ensuring real-time updates to the repository.
 - **Portability**: The configuration facilitates easy replication of the environment across different setups, enhancing the project's portability and collaboration efficiency.

 <br>